 National Ballpoint Pen Day

-Date When Celebrated : Always June 10
+Date When Celebrated : This holiday is always observed on June 10

 Lett's not take the ballpoint pen for granted.
 The invention of the ballpoint pen in 1943, can be counted among the great inventions of the 20th century.
 It's right up there, with the invention of canned beer!.
 Without it, we would still be using a messy fountain pen, or frequently dipping a quill into an ink jar.